iocage/iocage/README.md

 iocage is in the FreeBSD ports tree as sysutils/py-iocage.
 To install using binary packages, simply run: `pkg install py36-iocage`(not in ports yet, only older Python 2.7 version is)

-If cloning the repo directly:
+If cloning the repo directly make sure you have Python 3.6 and pip installed:
+- `pkg install python3.6`
+- `python3.6 -m ensurepip`

-- cd into the cloned directory and run `pip3 install .` as root.
+Then cd into the cloned directory and run as root:
+- `pip3 install .`

 To install subsequent updates: `git pull` and `pip3 install -U .`